ivy-llc/ivy/README.md

 ### Installing from source

-You can also install Ivy from the source if you want to take advantage of the latest changes, but we can't ensure everything will work as expected. :sweat_smile:
+You can also install Ivy from the source if you want to take advantage of the latest changes, but we can\'t ensure everything will work as expected. :sweat_smile:

 ``` bash